DevExpress-Examples/bi-dashboard-non-visual-exporter/README.md

 # BI Dashboard -  Non-Visual Export Component

-The following example shows how to use the [DashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter) component in a concole application to export Dashboards in PDF format.
+The following example shows how to use the [DashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter) component in a console application to export Dashboards in PDF format.

 The non-visual `DashboardExporter` component allows you to export the DevExpress BI Dashboard to PDF, XLS, XLSX and Image (PNG, JPEG, GIF) without referencing dashboard UI controls (DashboardDesigner/Viewer, ASPxDashboard, etc.) or DashboardConfigurator.